 - In the Lambda console, click Create a function.

-- Delete the provided JSON, and copy and paste the provided Lambda function code.
-(Remember to paste in your EC2 instance ID into the Lambda function code.)
+- Paste in your EC2 instance ID into the Lambda function code.

 - Create a Test in the Lambda Console

-- In the Lambda console, in the upper right-hand corner, click Test.
+- In the Lambda console under Code source, select the new function and click Test.

-- Leave HelloWorld, add an event name, and click Create.
+- Add an event name and click Create.

-- Before running the test, go back to the EC2 console to verify that the EC2 instance is running.
+- In the EC2 console, verify the instance is running.

-- Back in the EC2 console, verify that the basic Lambda function stopped the EC2 instance.
+- Return to the EC2 console and verify that the basic Lambda function stopped the EC2 instance.